Skip to main content

 • Forwards the response back.

-4. The sidecar’s credentials are loaded once at startup over stdin as a base64-encoded JSON payload.
+4. The sidecar’s credentials are loaded once at startup over stdin as a JSON payload.
+In transit the JSON is base64-wrapped inside the container launch command (echo '<b64>' | base64 -d | crewship-sidecar) so the shell never interprets credential bytes; the pipeline decodes it before the sidecar reads stdin.
 They are never written to the agent container’s environment.

 The agent therefore cannot: